jesselucas/omg/README.md

 Go Links
 ======================
-Various links to Go related articles and videos
+Various links to Go related articles, videos and other resources.

 ## Table of Contents